SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

        ]
    }
    ```

+2. Create an IAM user account and assign **Customer managed** policy created in step 1.

 3. Create an AWS Access Key for this account.
 Take note of your **Access key** and **Secret access key**, which you'll need in the next section to authenticate your Webhook connection.

 ### Build an API Gateway